rillonline/writing/kearsarge/kearsarge.md

 "I told her to get involved," Dad said, more forcefully than he usually did in Simon's presence.

-While they spoke, I sent Josh the message and all the particulars Susan had on it.
+While they spoke, I sent Josh the message and all the particulars I had on it.
 I suspected the message came from the same source as all the others.

 Josh messaged me back almost instantly.